durrantlab/hbonanza/README.md

 /path/to/VMD/executable/VMD -e visualize.tcl
 ```

-<u>Example 2</u>: Same as above, except only hydrogen bonds connected to
+<ins>Example 2</ins>: Same as above, except only hydrogen bonds connected to
 residues with IDs 156 and 234, or connecting residues that connect to these
 residues through hydrogen bonds, will be visualized.